cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 ![Blog (NextJS) + Spotify: sounds good! -fullwidth](images/post8/cover.png)

-A few months ago I found a really cool feature while exploring the Lee Robinson's blog, VP of Developer Experience at Vercel.
+A few months ago I found a really cool feature while exploring Lee Robinson's blog, VP of Developer Experience at Vercel.
 He connected the NextJS blog with his Spotify account and I was very curious about this integration.
 Fortunately, like this blog, all the code was open on Github.
-Well, you can feel free to also explore the repository (and I recommend it) or for now follow this article and understand how it works.
+Well, you can freely explore the repository (and I recommend it) or for now follow this article and understand how it works.

 ![Unit testing example -fullwidth](images/post8/example1.png)